mstcl/dotfiles/README.md

 * Kernel: TKG-PDS

 ## Requirements
-See the table of programs below to see what needs to be installed.
+See the table of programs below to see what's needed to be installed.

 ### Programs and tools
 Program         | Name